adoptai/zapi/docs/introduction.md

 ZAPI's workflow is simple but powerful:

 1. **Authentication**: Calls the adopt.ai OAuth API to obtain an access token
+2. **LLM Key Encryption**: Encrypts your LLM API key for secure tool ingestion
-2. **Token Injection**: Automatically injects the Bearer token in all request headers
+3. **Token Injection**: Automatically injects the Bearer token in all request headers
-3. **Traffic Capture**: Records complete network activity during browser interactions
+4. **Traffic Capture**: Records complete network activity during browser interactions
-4. **Export**: Saves everything to standard HAR format compatible with Chrome DevTools
+5. **Export**: Saves everything to standard HAR format compatible with Chrome DevTools
-5. **Documentation**: Uploads to adopt.ai for automatic API discovery and documentation
+6. **Documentation**: Uploads to adopt.ai with encrypted LLM metadata for enhanced API processing

 ## Use Cases